MicrosoftDocs/win32/desktop-src/tablet/design-considerations-for-the-stylusinput-apis.md

 ---
-Description: Overview of considerations for designing an application that uses the StylusInput application programming interfaces (APIs). ms.assetid: cb68a6bb-dd38-4dfb-bbbb-b5d846e5aa0a
+description: Overview of considerations for designing an application that uses the StylusInput application programming interfaces (APIs). ms.assetid: cb68a6bb-dd38-4dfb-bbbb-b5d846e5aa0a
 title: Design Considerations for the StylusInput API ms.topic: article